2002 St. Louis Rams season: History

-This season marked the decline of Kurt Warner and the end of "The Greatest Show On Turf".
+The injury marked the decline of Kurt Warner and the end of the so called "Greatest Show On Turf."
 This also marked the first season where the Rams did not make the playoffs under Mike Martz.

 Star running back Marshall Faulk started in just 10 games due to ankle injury he suffered against San Diego.
 This weakened the Rams' running game and he finished the season with just 953 yards rushing, his lowest since 1996, where he rushed for 587 yards.
 At that time, he was a member of the Indianapolis Colts.
 His 953 rushing yards this season ended his streak of five straight 1,000 yard rushing seasons.
 Despite a down year, Faulk was still voted to play in the Pro Bowl after the season for the seventh and final time in his Hall of Fame career.

 For the season, the team changed their uniforms, removing the side panels on the jersey.